Property Search Requests

 To obtain an application form, please contact us.

 Search fee payments can also be made in person at your nearest City of Gold Coast Customer Service Centre.

 Delivery of search results

-- Search fee payments via credit (sundry debtor) account with Council
+- Search fee payments via credit (sundry debtor) account

 - Search fee payments via cheques

 - Search fee payments via credit card